 Testing Lactate And Learning More About Physiological Reactions During Rest Periods From Intervals or Fartleks

 The Ingebrigtsen brothers have the right idea.
 They are testing lactate levels during workouts to ensure the proper pace to meet race goals is a must for some people unless, like some Kenyans, the runner can identify sub-threshold speed and threshold pace by feel.
 And, for some people, double threshold workouts (two threshold workouts on the same day, one at about marathon pace and one closer to threshold pace) twice a week are essential.

-We know that Hicham El Guerrouj ran a lot of miles in his prepreparation period at or below his Anaerobic Threshold when he broke the mile world record.
+We know that Hicham El Guerrouj ran many miles in his preparation period at or below his Anaerobic Threshold when he broke the mile world record.

 We test to ensure we are on track in many other areas of

 life; why don't we test physiological reactions more during training?

 Testing takes some of the guesswork out of training zones.

 We sometimes must train harder than we should before our aerobic system reaches its maximum level.